Skip to content

 SuitePeople HR Users

-This user type is typically evaluated when HR wants a stronger system of record, but the organization doesn’t want to give HR full access into financial and operational areas they don’t need.
+This user type is typically evaluated when HR wants a stronger system of record, but the organization doesn’t want to give HR full access to financial and operational areas they don’t need.

 Why they matter: HR functionality can expand over time, so licensing should match how centralized HR processes will become inside NetSuite.